Ali Larijani: Iran's security chief and key power behind the throne | The National

 Once Israel saw to that, and with new supreme leader Ayatollah Mojtaba Khamenei nowhere to be seen in public, Mr Larijani became the face of the Iranian regime, posting sometimes cryptic messages on social media aimed at US President Donald Trump.

 That appeared to continue after his death.
-After Israel's announcement that it had killed Mr Larijani, his account posted a handwritten message on X, standing in solidarity with Iran's martyrs.
+After Israel's announcement that it had killed Mr Larijani, a handwritten message was posted on his X account, standing in solidarity with Iran's martyrs.